Dan503/Swordion/README.md

 </div>
 ```````

-The above example will add a 20px gutter between each column both horizontally and vertically.
+The above example will add a 20px gutter between each column both horizontally and vertically.<br>
+Available gutter classes can be edited in the columns config file.

 <strong>WARNING!</strong><br>
 The columns use border instead of margin to create the gutters.
 This is due to border being able to fit within the overall width of it's container.
 Margin does not have that ability so using margin causes havoc for the widths of the columns.